dipy/dipy/doc/faq.rst

   crossing fibers of high order.
 Also it is very fast to calculate (~2 minutes for 1 million tracks ).
 We hope that at a later stage we will be able to test more methods e.g. probabilistic, global & graph-theoretic.

+9. We made the mistake in our lab to generate datasets with nonisotropic voxelsizes what do we do?

+  You need to resample your raw data to an isotropic size.
+Have a look at the module dipy.align.noniso2iso

+10. Why anisotropic voxel sizes are a bad idea in diffusion?

+  If for example you have 2x2x4 mm^3 voxels, the last dimension will be averaged over the double distance and less detail will be captured compared to the other two dimensions.
+Furthermore, with very anisotropic voxels the uncertainty on orientation estimates will depend on the position of the subject in the scanner.

 ---------
 Practical